levxxvi/User-Documentation/docs/task1.md

 #### Create moderator roles

-1. Under “Display”, change the Role Name and Role Colour. (eg. Moderator, Set Rep)
+1. Under “Display”, change the Role Name and Role Colour. (eg. Moderator, Set Rep).
 2. Under “Permissions”, scroll until the bottom and enable "Administrator".

 ## Conclusion

+Congrats!
+You have now created and set up a school server.